v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 As part of your organization's security requirements, you might be required to install a Mobile Threat Defense (MTD) vendor app.
 This type of app detects and alerts you to threats on your device, such as suspicious apps, networks, or OS vulnerabilities.

 If you don't have the required MTD app, you'll be blocked from signing in to protected apps with your work or school account.
-This article describes [how to install an MTD app](set-up-mobile-threat-defense.md#install-app) and get access to your school or work data.
+In this article, you'll learn [how to install an MTD app](set-up-mobile-threat-defense.md#install-app) to get unblocked.

 There are a variety of MTD vendor apps available to install; your organization will let you know which one to use.